 Summer School courses are intensive and consist of at least 45 contact hours over the three-week period.
 Courses may include lectures from guest speakers and academic excursions.
 Teaching takes place in person, from our campus in South Kensington.

 Lectures are attended by all students on the course and usually take place in the morning.
 They are supplemented by afternoon sessions, such as workshops or tutorials (typically 2 hours each).
-Groups are allocated at random, and you will be notified of your group after the start of session.
+Groups are allocated at random, and you will be notified of your group after the start of the session.
 It is not possible to switch workshops.